-To avoid the increased tax bill this situation creates, there are two options: draw funds to pay qualified medical expenses from a Health Savings Account (HSA) or take money from a Roth IRA for any type of expense (assuming the Roth IRA distribution is a “qualified distribution” meaning that it will meet the requirements of the tax code to be taken without incurring taxable income).
-Because these withdrawals are generally tax-free (as long as you follow all the rules), they don’t increase taxable income.
+To avoid the increased tax bill this situation may create, there are some options one may consider such as: draw funds to pay qualified medical expenses from a Health Savings Account (HSA) or taking money from a Roth IRA for any type of expense (assuming the Roth IRA distribution is a “qualified distribution” meaning that it will meet the requirements of the tax code to be taken without incurring taxable income).
+Because these withdrawals are generally tax-free (as long as you follow all the rules), they should not increase taxable income.

 As an added benefit, avoiding the bump in taxable income also may help you avoid triggering a high-income Medicare surcharge and higher tax on Social Security income.

-While income is lower (after you retire and before you begin taking RMDs), shifting money from traditional IRAs and 401(k) plans into Roth IRAs could allow you to take advantage of lower tax rates.
-Roth IRAs don’t have RMD requirements, so money can be withdrawn tax-free as needed instead of by an IRS deadline.3 Because conversions from a Traditional IRA to a Roth IRA are taxable, resulting in tax payments years or even decades ahead of when required, it is important to consult with your tax professional and consider your tax bracket.
+In times when income is lower (after you retire and before you begin taking RMDs), shifting money from traditional IRAs and 401(k) plans into Roth IRAs could allow you to take advantage of lower tax rates.
+Roth IRAs don’t have RMD requirements, so money can be withdrawn tax-free as needed instead of by an IRS deadline, as long as certain parameters are met.2 Because conversions from a Traditional IRA to a Roth IRA are taxable, resulting in tax payments years or even decades ahead of when required, it is important to consult with your tax professional and consider your tax bracket.
 Accelerating the taxes through a conversion of all or part of a Traditional IRA may be worthwhile if the taxes paid at conversion are paid in a low tax bracket.4

-Talk with your financial professional to determine the best plan to strategically manage withdrawals, lessen the impact of taxes, and maximize your accounts.
+Talk with your financial professional to determine the best plan to help strategically manage withdrawals and lessen the impact of taxes.
 By planning ahead, you can help preserve more of your income to support your retirement vision.